Brandonbr1/Brandonmohammed666-Issue-Tracker/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable,add screenshots to help explain your problem.

 **Video**
-even better than a screenshot, please also add a video for your problem.Use a site like  and youtube to upload the video
+even better than a screenshot, please also add a video for your problem.
+Use a site like YouTube to upload the video

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows 10]